soundpress/RulesOfNYC/docs/c01/index.rst

 *§ 5-01 Coin-Operated Dry Cleaning Establishments.* ::

 (a) Application of rules.
 These rules shall be deemed to apply only to coin-operated dry cleaning establishments pursuant to Article 111, Chapter 2, §§ 32-15 A and 32-25 D of the Zoning Resolution effective December 15, 1961.
-These rules shall not be deemed to modify or repeal Chapter 4 of Title 27 of the Administrative Code of the City of New York or the Rules Governing Dry Cleaning Establishments adopted by the Board of Standards and Appeals under Calendar Number 432.62-SR (§ 5-02).
+These rules shall not be deemed to modify or repeal Chapter 4 of Title 27 of the Administrative Code of the City of New York or the Rules Governing Dry Cleaning Establishments adopted by the Board of Standards and Appeals under Calendar Number 432.62-SR (2 RCNY § 5-02).

 (b) Definitions.